Bundles and Custom Images

 Q: If I use less than 40 hours in my first month of Free Tier use, do the remaining hours roll over to the next month?

 A: The Amazon WorkSpaces Free Tier allows you to use a combined total of 40 hours per month.
 Unused hours expire when the new calendar month starts.
+Limited-time promotion offers might be offered via the Free Tier, please refer to the WorkSpaces pricing page for the latest information.

 Q: What happens if I use my WorkSpaces for more than 40 hours in a calendar month during the Free Tier period?

 A: In the event you exceed 40 hours of use in a month during the Free Tier period, you are billed at the current hourly rate for Amazon WorkSpaces.
+Limited-time promotion offers might be offered via the Free Tier, please refer to the WorkSpaces pricing page for the latest information.

 Q: What happens if I convert my Amazon WorkSpaces from AutoStop (hourly billing) to AlwaysOn (monthly billing) before my Free Tier period expires?